 Although helmets have been portrayed as preventing permanent disability, they can actually cause it, for example through a combination of increased risk taking and a tendency for helmets to increase neck injuries.

-Research on soft-shell helmets
+Research on bicycle helmets

 Soft-shell helmets, the most common type of bicycle helmet, are helmets without a hard shell.
 They have a thin layer of plastic on top, less than 1 mm.